 Stella Kapezanou through Adorno: Real People in the Palms of their Holiday.

 We’re entitled to twenty-eight days of it a year.
 More, once we’re retired.
-Who doesn’t want to ‘recharge the batteries’ or get some ‘rest and relaxation’ before the long slog of work (the other two-hundred-and-sixty-one working days of the year) begin again?
+Who doesn’t want to ‘recharge the batteries’ or get some ‘rest and relaxation’ before the long slog of work begins again?
 Kapezanou, who won the Clyde and Co., Emerging Star Award in 2017, paints people worshipping the deities of Sun, Sand, and Sea.
 For they’re the new ‘holy’ trinity of the ‘holiday’.

 And yet, we’re aware that our vacationers are in an unreal world.
 They’ve been transported from the real, physical world of our day-to-day experiences only to appear under the plasticky acrylic of the skies; beside the unrendered canvas; stencilled palm trees; and pop-culture motifs that recur throughout these paintings.
 Kapezanou’s vacationers are holidaying among images, which, like adverts, signify ‘dream escapes’ and sunny ‘getaways’ among the fronds, parasols, and sea.
 Ultimately, the scenes are purposefully disjointed.
 Kapezanou’s style rejects the ‘whole’ of the canvas for a succession of self-contained images and moments that vie with one another for our attention, our distraction.
 She doesn’t paint harmony.
 She paints restlessness, boredom.